joseph-flinn/site/frontend/posts/daily-journaling-report-1.md

 I grab my coffee and sit down on my couch.
 I have just finished my morning routine and am ready to start in on what the day has in store.
 My digital life is inches away to my left.
 Every morning starts like this.
 I take a sip of my coffee and boot up my laptop.
-After logging in, I quickly navigate to my daily journal which is quickly becoming my newest old friend.
+After logging in, I quickly navigate to my daily journal, which is quickly becoming my newest old friend.

 My journal has seamlessly replaced the structure and routine in this new chapter.
-My schedule is completely up to me which is almost too free.
+My schedule is completely up to me, which is almost too free.
 The journal helps set goals and helps ground me in making progress towards those goals.

 A few years ago, I remember a conversation with my uncle about task prioritization.
 I had recently